Skip to content

 Fork the Provider and Create a Feature Branch#

-For a new data source use a branch named f-{datasource name} for example: f-ec2-vpc.
+For a new data source use a branch named f-{datasource name} for example: f-vpc_endpoint.
 See Raising a Pull Request for more details.

 Create and Name the Data Source#

-Use the skaff provider scaffolding tool to generate new data source and test templates using your chosen name.
+Use the skaff tool to generate new data source and test templates.
 Doing so will ensure that any boilerplate code, structural best practices and repetitive naming are done for you and always represent our most current standards.

-Attribute names are to be specified in snake_case as opposed to the AWS API which is CamelCase.
+Attribute names are specified in snake_case as opposed to the AWS API which is CamelCase.
+A corresponding "model" struct, named <name>DataSourceModel by skaff, should match the Schema definition.

-Data Sources use a self-registration process that adds them to the provider using the @SDKDataSource() annotation in the data source's comments.
-Run make gen to register the data source.
+Data Sources use a self-registration process that adds them to the provider using the @FrameworkDataSource() annotation in the data source's comments.
+Run go generate ./internal/service/<service> to register the data source.
 This will add an entry to the service_package_gen.go file located in the service package folder.

 package something